• What’s it like to be a pilot?

 • When did I get my Instrument Rating?

-After many years of dreaming, and many months of hard work during the CORONAVIRUS Pandemic I became a fully Qualified Instrument Rated Pilot on the 21st of July 2021.
-Read more about my experience.
+After many years of dreaming about flying in the clouds and many months of intense hard work during the Coronavirus pandemic, I finally became a fully qualified Instrument Rated Pilot on 21st July 2021.
+That day marked a major turning point in my flying journey.
+It was the moment I could legally fly in real…

 • What aircraft do I currently fly?